March 3, 2020

 The problem with the cloud and infrastructure as a service is that you have to first get your data up there.
 Existing companies will have already invested thousands into creating an intricate IT environment.
 You cannot just launch the entire environment into the cloud and expect it to function properly.
 To migrate to the cloud, you need a strategy.

-For companies in the Chicago and Midwest area interested in infrastructure as a Service and the cloud, Mindsight offers a Path to the Cloud Analysis.
+For companies in the Chicago and Midwest area interested in infrastructure as a Service and the cloud, Mindsight offers a cloud insights report.
 Our highly trained and highly certified engineers will assess and analyze the IT and larger business environment to map out application interdependencies and ascertain which applications are ready to move to the cloud.

 Contact Mindsight to learn how to establish a roadmap to success for your future cloud migration.